jsantorek/steamdeck-gw2-layout/README.md

 # How to get it
 ### Initial Requirements
 There are few things you need to make sure of before heading for installation of Simple&amp;Intuitive control layout for your SteamDeck:
-1. You have Guild Wars 2 added to your Steam account
+1. You have Guild Wars 2 added to your Steam account (for an alternative, check [notes](#note-non-steam-installation))
 2. The client is already downloaded
 3. The game was successfully run at least once